bor0/gidti/manuscript/appendices.md

 ### Type checker

-*Syntax*: In addition to the previous syntax, we create a new one for types which is defined as:
+*Syntax*: In addition to the previous syntax, we create a new one for types:

 ```text
 <type> ::= Bool | Nat